-- All selected students will receive a grant of INR 50,000 each to undertake the activities associated with the thesis/research project. - All selected students will receive a special Certificate of Meritorious Achievement issued by NMCG and NIUA, subject to successful completion and submission of the thesis/research project. - All selected students will be invited to participate in a two-day workshop in Delhi (or online, if the Covid-19 threat persists) before they start their thesis.
-During the workshop, they will have an opportunity to interact with several experts in the domain to help them fine-tune their proposals. - All selected students will be invited to Delhi for the final presentation that a panel of eminent jury members will evaluate.
-The top three projects, as assessed by the jury panel, will be recognized and awarded. - All selected students will have an opportunity to publish their work in a special issue publication of a reputed journal. - NIUA and NMCG will facilitate the development of projects that have a high potential for implementation.
+- All selected students will receive a scholarship of INR 50,000 each to undertake the activities associated with the thesis/research project. - All selected students will receive a special Certificate of Meritorious Achievement issued by NMCG and NIUA, subject to successful completion and submission of the thesis/research project. - All selected students will be invited to participate in a three-five days workshop cum site visit, (or online, if the Covid-19 threat persists) before during their thesis.
+During the workshop cum site visit, they will have an opportunity to interact with several experts in the domain to help them fine-tune their proposals. - All selected students will be invited to Delhi for the final presentation that a panel of eminent jury members will evaluate.
+The top three projects (in each category), as assessed by the jury panel, will be recognized and awarded. - All selected students will have an opportunity to publish their work in a special issue publication of a reputed journal. - NIUA and NMCG will facilitate the development of projects that have a high potential for implementation.